salecharohit/cve_details_scraper/README.md

 # cve_details_scraper
 CVEDetailsScraper.py is a simple python script which basically extracts the CVEs in a particular month and stores it as an excel file with all the information about the vulnerability viz.
 CVE,Date,Vendor,Product,Description etc...
+NOTE: I have used Anaconda distribution of Python as Pandas library is not compiling in Activestate and other Python distros.
+So to run this you'll need to install Anaconda.